cladmi/lubuntu_live_cd/README.md

 If this UID is already used, the creation fails.

 VirtualBoxGuestAdditions creates an user which may get the 999 UID

 	# This is the LSB version of useradd and should work on recent
 	# distributions
 	useradd -d /var/run/vboxadd -g 1 -r -s /bin/false vboxadd >/dev/null 2>&1
 	# And for the others, we choose a UID ourselves
 	useradd -d /var/run/vboxadd -g 1 -u 501 -o -s /bin/false vboxadd >/dev/null 2>&1

-On my lubuntu it's the first command that creates the user 'vboxadd' with an uid == 999.
+On my lubuntu it's the first command that creates the user `vboxadd` with an uid == 999.

 So, I changed the uid for 501 with the command: